View course descriptions for

 MM 523 Genesis: Developing and Implementing a Biblical Worldview in Your Church (3) Offered online: Fall even, Summer odd.
 A pastor’s worldview will influence how he teaches and leads his congregation and how he approaches current issues facing the church today.
 Under increasing pressure to compromise the truth of God, the pastor must lead others to believe, teach, and defend the literal history in Genesis 1–11, which is foundational to the gospel and biblical authority.
 This course provides in-depth biblical instruction and non-technical explanation of some of the overwhelming scientific evidence confirming the truth of Genesis so that the student can develop, teach, and implement a biblical worldview in his church’s educational and evangelistic ministry.

-MM 527 Romans and Galatians: Pastoral Studies in the Doctrine of Soteriology (3) Offered online: Fall odd, Summer even.
+MM 527 Romans and Galatians: Pastoral Studies in the Doctrine of Soteriology (3) Offered on campus: Jan.
+'20; online: Fall odd, Summer even.
 This course gives a practical and positive exposition of the biblical doctrine of soteriology.
 Students discuss and defend the simplicity of the gospel and eternal security of the believer against errant teachings such as Calvinism and lordship salvation.

 MM 546 The Pastoral Epistles: New Testament Principles for Pastoring (3) Offered on campus: Aug. ’19; online: Fall odd, Spring odd.
 The Pastoral Epistles are discussed and applied to vibrant pastoral ministry.
 Instruction combines sound Bible exposition and pastoral experience to instill the vision and expertise needed for a growing local church.

 MM 552 Studies in Philippians: A Biblical Guideline for Missions (3) Offered online: Spring even, Summer odd.
 This practical study of Paul’s prison epistle to Philippi will help the student to promote outreach at home and abroad.
 All Christian workers should grasp a biblical burden for missions and will become better equipped to train, encourage, and motivate believers to answer God’s call to missions.